Chief, Hematology/Oncology and Medical Director, Cancer Center

-Baystate Health, a leading not-for-profit integrated health system in New England, is seeking an accomplished, strategic thinking physician leader to lead the system’s cancer care service line as the Vice President and Medical Director (henceforth, called the “VP Cancer Services”).
-This position serves as a health system VP and is thus in a senior leadership role within the organization.
-This is an exceptional opportunity for a dynamic, growth-oriented, and clinically excellent cancer specialist with strong leadership skills, business acumen, and productive experience in a multi-disciplinary, patient-centric, academic environment.
+Baystate Health, a leading not-for-profit integrated health system in New England, is seeking a Chief, Hematology/Oncology and Medical Director, Cancer Center.
+This is an exceptional opportunity for a dynamic, clinically excellent medical oncologist with strong leadership skills, business acumen, and productive experience in a multi-disciplinary, patient-centric environment.

 Baystate Health is one of New England’s largest integrated healthcare systems, serving a population of nearly one million in Western Massachusetts.
 With more than 13,000 employees, a 1,500-member medical staff, and net patient service revenue of nearly $3 billion, this dynamic and growing system includes a flagship tertiary teaching hospital and three community hospitals; an employed medical group; a home care agency; and a health plan.
 Baystate Health is an academic affiliate of and serves as the Western Massachusetts campus of the UMass Chan School of Medicine.

 Baystate Health’s flagship facility for cancer care services is the D’Amour Center for Cancer Care, a free-standing facility located ½ mile from Baystate Medical Center.
 Full-scope diagnostic and treatment services at D’Amour include physician clinics, oral and infused chemotherapy treatment, targeted treatments, immunotherapy, and radiation therapy treatment.
 Clinical and infusion services are also provided at Baystate Franklin Medical Center in Greenfield, MA.